sanger-tol/nf-core-pipeline/subworkflows/prepare_fasta/README.md

 - Install all three nf-core modules
 - Copy the subworkflow file in
-- Add in `conf/base.config` the highlighted section from `nextflow.config`
+- Add in `conf/base.config` the highlighted section from `nextflow.config`,
+  modifying the `withName` clause to macth your pipeline's namespace
-- Add in `conf/modules.config` the highlighted section from `nextflow.config`
+- Add in `conf/modules.config` the highlighted section from `nextflow.config`,
+  modifying the `withName` clause to macth your pipeline's namespace
 - Connect `PREPARE_FASTA` to a channel of Fasta files